Are you new to countermeasures like radar detectors and laser jammers? Here’s answers to some of the most frequently asked questions.

 Yes.
 Many police cars are equipped with one antenna that points out the front of the vehicle as well as a second antenna that aims backwards.

-I don’t ride motorcycles so I’m not the best person to ask.
+I don’t ride motorcycles so I’m not the best person to ask, sorry.

-Things vary widely all over the world so what I know about driving in the US and Canada often doesn’t apply in other countries.
+Living in the US, it’s not feasible for me to do so.
+Things vary widely all over the world so what I know about using radar detectors in the US and Canada often doesn’t apply in other countries.
+Additionally, testing international radar detectors here in the US doesn’t tell us much.

-Around the world there’s different radar detectors, radar guns, and even international firmware versions which make the same detectors behave differently.
+Around the world there’s different radar detectors not sold here, different radar guns, frequencies being used, and even international firmware versions which makes the same detectors behave differently.
 Not to mention there’s different laws and enforcement tactics used around the world.
+Since I don’t have the same international radar guns here in the US, there’s no way for me to test international radar detectors designed against those threats.

-Since this isn’t something I’m able to properly test myself, I typically refer to others who live and drive in your country.
-The international section of RDF can be a helpful resource.
+Since this isn’t something I’m able to properly test myself, I typically refer to others who live and drive in your country and am always hoping more people step up to test and share what they find in their countries.

 Yep!
 You can check out all the discount codes and deals here.